 Accounts receivable consists of monthly miscellaneous charges such as telephone long distance, meals, resident activity fees, and purchased services billed in arrears to residents.
-The Company has established an allowance for doubtful accounts based on their best estimate which was \$10,042 and \$2,824 at December 31, 2021 and 2020, respectively.
+The Company has established an allowance for doubtful accounts based on their best estimate which was \$2,490 at December 31, 2022.